Hi!

 streamlined relative to other companies.

--- New Senior Dev, third day on the job
+-- New Senior Dev, third day on the job (used with permission)

 Things I’ve built I’m proud of